 Some of the conditions and illnesses Shetland Sheepdogs are prone to include eye issues such as Collie Eye Anomaly and cataracts; skin and muscle problems such as dermatomyositis; blood diseases such as Von Willebrand’s disease; kidney problems such as Fanconi Syndrome; and ear conditions such as deafness.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Shetland Sheepdog inherits more than just his dad’s strong herding skills or his mom’s spunky attitude, you’re covered.